wilsonmar/gapi-node/README.md

 <hr />

+> Notice authorization to API calls above were obtained from Google manually by [clicking the OFF switch to turn it ON](#Authorize_API) or [clicking "Accept" Google managing short URLs](#Accept_API).

+But when the user is not present to manually do that, Google would need something to prove that acceptance was unreputably agreed to ahead of time.
+That acceptance occurs by the user providing a private unique fingerprint key he/she generated which the computer uses to "sign" requests made on the user's behalf.

 # <a name="#Obtain_credentials"></a> Obtain Google API Credentials for automated API calls

-The API calls above were obtained by Google manually by [clicking the OFF switch to turn it ON](#Authorize_API) or [clicking "Accept" Google managing short URLs](#Accept_API).

-But when the user is not present to manually do that, Google would need something to prove that acceptance was agreed ahead of time.
-That acceptance occurs by the user providing a private unique fingerprint key he/she generated which the computer uses to "sign" requests made on the user's behalf.

 Instead of manually signing in with a Google account (email) and typing in a password, actions are performed by a **service account**